-We were recently enjoying dinner in a Saratoga restaurant, and noticed a table with four adolescent girls, their parents and a grandmother.
+We were recently enjoying dinner in a Saratoga restaurant and noticed a table with four adolescent girls, their parents, and a grandmother.
 The girls were laughing, smiling, engaging with each other as well as with parents and the grandmother.
 The dinner was notable because there was ease, respect, enjoyment as well as a sense of caring for each other.
 Repeatedly, turns were taken, and space was made for everyone’s comments.

 How did these renegade parents create this atmosphere of laughter and ease?
-Well, as they were departing, I complemented the mom and asked how she did this.
+Well, as they were departing, I complimented the mom and asked how she did this.
 She related that it was simple: no one brings a cell phone to any meal… ever!
 It’s not allowed for parents or children.
-This one renegade decision has profoundly shaped how the family spends it’s time together, and the quality of their relationships.
+This one renegade decision has profoundly shaped how the family spends its time together, and the quality of their relationships.

 Why is this so ‘renegade’ in nature?
-In my world when dining out these days, it is much more typical to see children with their heads down, caught in their phones with gaming, texting or social media.
-The parents are often leading the pact in similar fashion.
+In my world when dining out these days, it is much more typical to see children with their heads down, caught in their phones with gaming, texting, or social media.
+The parents are often leading the pact in a similar fashion.
 And if you observe carefully, even though these children are ‘getting what they want,’ it is rare to see happiness and ease during these dinners.
-What you do see is more drama, more angst and more anger than happiness.
+What you do see is more drama, more angst, and more anger than happiness.

 The Herd is Seriously Off Track